 Average Earnings Index 3MoY (UK)

-Average earnings index kept growing in 2017 and early in 2018 in the UK, and it reached 2.8% in January and February.
-But, the increase in earnings stared to decelerate after that and it has been slowing throughout the year.
+Average earnings index kept growing in 2017 and early in 2018 in the UK, and it reached 2.8% in January and February last year.
+But, the increase in earnings started to decelerate after that and they have been slowing throughout the year.
 The growth continued slowing until it fell to 2.4% as shown in August's report.
 But, it started increasing again and we saw numbers such as 2.6% in September and 2.7% in October.
-The report released in November showed that earnings jumped to 3.0% in September, which is near the highest levels in the recent years.
-Then, December's report took the number to 3.3%, which is great, but not as great as the 3.4% we saw for November.
-The British economy has been weakening considerably in recent months, yet earnings are growing to record highs.
-That raises the question, who is earning all this money while the economy is trembling?
+The report released in November showed that earnings jumped to 3.0% in September, which is near the highest levels in recent years.
+Then, December's report took the number to 3.3%, which is great, but not as great as the 3.4% we saw for November as well as for December, which was revised even higher to 3.5%.
+In Q2 and Q3 of last year, earnings turned negative but they have been increasing since then and in January they jumped by 4.8%, which is strange since the service sector where 80% of the population works has been in recession due to the lockdowns.
+In February they cooled off to 4.5% and further to 4.0% in March.
+In April they increased further by 5.6%, while in May they surged higher to 7.3% and in July increased by another 8.8%.
+Earnings have been increasing since then but in March we saw a slight cool-off to 5.9% while April is expected at 5.8%.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>